wangwenyou/obsidian-work-logger/README.md

 -   **🤖 AI-Powered Summaries**: Automatically generate a professional weekly report (Key Work, Issues, Next Steps) using a configurable AI model (compatible with OpenAI API).
 -   **📝 Markdown Native**: Data is stored as simple Markdown lists.
 No databases, no complex metadata.
 -   **⚡ Automatic Calculation**: Just log the start time of each task; the plugin calculates the duration based on the next task's start time.
+-   **⌨️ Smart Input**: Supports `Enter` key auto-completion for timestamps and a command to insert current time, making logging incredibly fast.
 -   **📊 Weekly Time Stats**: One-click generation of weekly summaries, aggregating time spent on each task.
 -   **📋 Excel Friendly**: Copy report data to your clipboard with one click, formatted perfectly for Excel (Tab-separated).
 -   **🌍 Multi-lingual Support**: UI adapts to your Obsidian language settings (English and Chinese supported).